gopai/proxy/Proxy Documentation.md

 are set manually, the user can provide a nearer expiry time for volatile tables and an expiry time further into the future for tables that rarely change.</p>

+## Dealing with Thread Interference
+<p>•	The program was implemented with the ability to handle more than one Client requesting data from the database at the same time.
+This is referred to as multithreading.</p>
+<p>•	Since multiple threads might be running on the Proxy at the same time, thread interference might occur.
+Thread interference happens when the processes of two different threads acting on the same data overlap.
+The Server handles this problem by using synchronization.
+Thread synchronization prevents this interference between threads and ensures that the process of one thread isn’t interrupted or stopped by the processes of another.</p>

 ## RAM Storage for Cached Information vs. Permanent Storage
 <p>•	RAM storage for cached information can be accessed quickly.</p>
 <p>•	This speed comes at a cost, literally.
 RAM is expensive and as a result computers don’t have much of it.
 At least not enough to